 - agreement from a political science faculty member to serve as the student's honors sponsor

 Formal admission to the Political Science Departmental Honors program may occur as early as the end of the sophomore year, although most students begin the process in their junior year.
-Normally, honors students sign up for three hours of POLS-Y 480 (Readings in Political Science) in the spring of their junior year to hone the topic of their thesis.
+If you are excited about independent research, in-depth writing, and want to work on a faculty-sponsored research project over several semesters, you can apply to the departmental Honors Program.
+Interested students should meet with a Political Science advisor for details as early as the sophomore year

 Undergraduate scholarships and awards

 Each spring the Political Science department offers departmental awards to outstanding majors.
 Interdepartmental Economics/Political Science majors are also eligible.

 - The Ford P. Hall Scholarship